open-telemetry/semantic-conventions/docs/general/metrics.md

 out of its **limit** should be called `entity.utilization`.
 For example, `system.memory.utilization` for the fraction of memory in use.
 Utilization can be with respect to a fixed limit or a soft limit.
-Utilization values are represended as a ratio and are typically in the range `[0, 1]`, but may go above 1 in case of exceeding a soft limit.
+Utilization values are represented as a ratio and are typically in the range `[0, 1]`, but may go above 1 in case of exceeding a soft limit.

 - **time** - an instrument that measures passage of time should be called